MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/nested-virtualization.md

 The L1 hypervisor may choose to use enlightened VMCSs by writing 1 to the corresponding field in the [Virtual Processor Assist Page](../vp-properties.md#Virtual-Processor-Assist-Page).
 Another field in the VP assist page controls the currently active enlightened VMCS.
 Each enlightened VMCS is exactly one page (4 KB) in size and must be initially zeroed.
 No VMPTRLD instruction must be executed to make an enlightened VMCS active or current.

 After the L1 hypervisor performs a VM entry with an enlightened VMCS, the VMCS is considered active on the processor.
 An enlightened VMCS can only be active on a single processor at the same time.
 The L1 hypervisor can execute a VMCLEAR instruction to transition an enlightened VMCS from the active to the non-active state.
 Any VMREAD or VMWRITE instructions while an enlightened VMCS is active is unsupported and can result in unexpected behavior.

-The enlightened VMCS type is defined in section 16.11.2.
-All non-synthetic fields map to an Intel physical VMCS encoding, which is defined in section 16.11.4.
+The [HV_VMX_ENLIGHTENED_VMCS](datatypes/HV_VMX_ENLIGHTENED_VMCS.md) structure defines the layout of the enlightened VMCS.
+All non-synthetic fields map to an Intel physical VMCS encoding.

 ### Feature Discovery